 After informing you that you are audited, the PMI will prepare the "audit package" for you.
 Log into your account at PMI to find it.
 This package contains the details that you have submitted for each of your projects on your application.
 It also contains further instructions.
 You will now have to do the following:

 In your application you named a primary contact person for each of the projects that you have worked on.
 Forward the appropriate section of the package to each of your primary contacts.
 They now have to verify that the information listed is correct, print and sign the document, put it into a sealed envelope and then put another signature across the sealed flap of the envelope.
 And yes, the PMI is very serious about this last one.

-You will also have to make photocopies of the certificates you received from your training courses, to show that you have received 35 Contact Hours of training related to the 9 PMBOK Guide Knowledge Areas, for instance from our own PMP Podcast.
+You will also have to make photocopies of the certificates you received from your training courses, to show that you have received 35 Contact Hours of training related to the 9 Knowledge Areas of A Guide to the Project Management Body of Knowledge (PMBOK® Guide), for instance from our own PMP Podcast.

 Then you will have to send the sealed envelopes and your certificate copies to the PMI for review.

 The PMI will inform you about their decision via email.
 Should you fail the audit, then the PMI will refund the money that you paid minus an administrative fee of $100.

 It is important to realize, that you have the power to expedite the audit process.
 The sooner you respond, the sooner it is processed.
 The PMI is usually rather quick in processing your audit documents after you send them in.
 In some cases it can take as little as 4 days.

 Some aspirants choose to proactively resolve any future audit issues even before they are selected.
 This can be a very effective way in ensuring that you will pass a possible audit.
 Once you are ready to submit your application to the PMI, submit it to your primary contacts first.
 Allow them to see your application and tell you if they agree with the information that you have listed.
 You not only give them an opportunity for input, you also proactively inform them what might be coming during an audit.